Vanilla-OS/website/roadmap.md

 ## Timeline

 Below are the timelines for each release of Vanilla OS, including testing versions.
+Those are not all the tasks, but rather the most important ones, every release will have a lot of other tasks that are not listed here, like bug fixes, translations, qol improvements, etc.

 ### 2.0 Orchid (testing)